|The Frankfurt-Tipp rating:|

-If you don't do everything yourself...!!
+When you don't do everything yourself!
 For Harriet Lauler (Shirley MacLaine), a successful retired businesswoman, something is only good if she takes care of it herself.
-She has made few friends on her often stony path through life, but can still look back on an extremely successful career.
-But instead of enjoying her retirement, Harriet also wants her demise to be perfectly organized.
-And this also includes the appropriate obituary.
-The young journalist Anne (Amanda Seyfried) is to write it for her while she is still among the living.
-For Anne, this bizarre task proves to be extremely difficult.
-Not only can she not stand Harriet's domineering nature.
-She also finds no one to tell her anything good about the woman.
-And so the two unequal women have no choice but to work together to develop a strategy on how Harriet could describe her biography in the last meters of her life…
+She may not have made many friends with this on her often rocky road through life, but at least she can look back on an extremely successful career.
+But instead of enjoying her twilight years, Harriet also wants her demise to be perfectly organised.
+And that includes a suitable obituary.
+The young journalist Anne (Amanda Seyfried) is supposed to write it for her while she is still among the living.
+For Anne, this bizarre assignment proves to be extremely difficult.
+Not only that she can't stand Harriet's bossy manner.
+She also can't find anyone who could tell her something good about the woman.
+And so the two unequal women have no choice but to join forces to work out a strategy for Harriet to rewrite her biography in the last few metres of her life's journey.

-And then, of course, there's the great leading actress.
-Admittedly, Shirley MacLaine has played very similar characters on many occasions in the past.
-You can't deny the impression that she is somehow playing herself again and again.
-But that makes them so good that it's always a great pleasure - here too.
-The reason why her portrayal works so well may also be that Amanda Seyfried's character is very well written and, as a young, disillusioned journalist, she is able to stand up to the old scarecrow - and thus gain her respect.
-A kind of friendship develops between the two women, which MacLaine and Seyfried transport very credibly onto the screen.
+And then, of course, there's the great lead actress.
+Granted, Shirley MacLaine has played very similar characters many a time in the past.
+One can't help but feel that she is somehow playing herself over and over again.
+But she does it so well that it's just always a great pleasure - as it is here.
+Why her performance works so well may also be due to the fact that Amanda Seyfried's character is very well written and that she, as a young, disillusioned journalist, is able to stand up to the old hag - and thus gain her respect.
+A friendship of sorts develops between the two women, which MacLaine and Seyfried convey very believably to the screen.